 Deputy Chief, Training

 Loren Hughes is the department’s Training Officer and oversees the department’s safety committee.
 Deputy Chief Hughes is responsible for the management, coordination, and delivery of training for the department’s recruit, volunteer and career firefighters.
 Loren joined the department in 2000 and was promoted to deputy chief in 2018.
 Deputy Chief Hughes earned an associate degree in fire science from Westmoreland County Community College and a bachelor’s degree in fire science from Columbia Southern University.
-Deputy Chief Hughes is certified as a Fire Officer III and is a credentialed Fire Officer through the Commission on Professional Credentialing.
+Deputy Chief Hughes is certified as a Fire Officer III.

 Deputy Chief, Fire Prevention